 Hiding Their True Colors

 It turns out that leaves on trees such as Quaking Aspen, Scrub Oak, and Choke Cherry (just a few natives to Park City) are hiding their true colors throughout spring and summer.
 We all know that the Earth orbits the sun once per year.
 But it also wobbles . . . err tilts . . . as well.
-Whenever the northern hemisphere of the planet is tilted toward the sun (think late-spring and summer) then the days are longer and warmer.
+Whenever the northern hemisphere of the planet is tilted toward the sun (think late-spring and summer) the days are longer and warmer.

 As the seasons turn, the trails are surrounded by intense shows of color!